CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+All contractor support personnel are required to meet the same personnel security policy requirements as Department personnel who have privileged access to the LINCS Technology Project system.
+Third party providers are required to review and sign the Rules of Behavior prior to being granted access to the system.

 ### Part a)

-#### LINCS specific control or LINCS Responsibility

-Third party personnel are required to following the same process and requirements as LINCS employees.
-The Chief Operating Officer may also require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
-In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.

 #### CivicActions Responsibility

 Third party personnel are required to following the same process and requirements as CivicActions employees.
-The Chief Operating Officer may also require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
-In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility

-LINCS HR reviews and updates the access agreements annually or whenever there is a significant change to the information system or information being processed; and whenever there is a change to the agreements’ verbiage.

 #### CivicActions Responsibility

-CivicActions HR reviews and updates the access agreements annually or whenever there is a significant change to the information system or information being processed; and whenever there is a change to the agreements’ verbiage.
+Third party personnel are required to following the same process and requirements as CivicActions employees.
+CivicActions Operations or Security may require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility

-All personnel security requirements are documented within the SSP and include things such as signing the Acceptable Use Policy (AUP) and taking security awareness training.

 #### CivicActions Responsibility